kellyzen/Authoring-System/README.md

   - Chan Jin Shuan (20307136)
   - Ibrahim Ahmad Faiz (20314682)

-## Description
+## Project Overview

-- This repository contains the source code for a functional website interface that interacts with the MySQL database.

 - The aim of this project was to develop an authoring system that serves as a creation and publishing tool for a Learning Managemetn System.
 The application is designed to provide a user-freindly interface and eallow untrained personnel to create and organize content without the need for specialized technical skills.

+- This repository contains the website source code that interacts with the MySQL database when run.

 ## Tech/Framework Used